scrapy/scrapy/scrapy/trunk/docs/topics/link-extractors.rst

 Link Extractors
 ===============

-.. module:: scrapy.link

-LinkExtractors are objects whose purpose is to extract links from web pages.
+LinkExtractors are objects whose only purpose is to extract links from web pages (:class:`scrapy.http.Response` objects) which will be eventually followed.
-They're used in the :class:`~scrapy.contrib.spiders.CrawlSpider`, for defining crawling rules, among other places.

-There are two different LinkExtractors available in Scrapy by default, but you create your own custom Link Extractor to suit your needs.
+There are two Link Extractors available in Scrapy by default, but you create your own custom Link Extractors to suit your needs by implanting a simple interface.

-The only public method that every LinkExtractor has is ``extract_links``, which always receives a response, independently of which LinkExtractor are you using.
+The only public method that every LinkExtractor have is ``extract_links``, which receives a :class:`~scrapy.http.Response` object and returns a list of links.
+Link Extractors are meant to be instantiated once and their ``extract_links`` method called several times with different responses, to extract links to follow.

-This method should be called by you in case you want to extract links from a response yourself.
-In the case of rules, however, you'll only have to define your rules with the corresponding LinkExtractors, and the CrawlSpider will take care of extracting them for each response arriving.
+Link extractors are used in the :class:`~scrapy.contrib.spiders.CrawlSpider` class (available in Scrapy), through a set of rules, but you can also use it in your spiders even if you don't subclass from :class:`~scrapy.contrib.spiders.CrawlSpider`, as its purpose is very simple: to extract links.

-See :ref:`ref-link-extractors` for the list of available built-in Link Extractors.
+See :ref:`ref-link-extractors` for the list of available built-in Link Extractors, including some examples.